Together against the fossil error. Stop the CCS Act. Real climate protection solutions now.

 Greenpeace e.V.

-GreenTEC Campus GmbH
+GreenTEC Campus

 Hamburger Energietisch e.V.

-Climate change Flensburg
+Climate change in Flensburg

-Climate Alliance of Brandenburg
+Climate alliance Brandenburg

 Concept work New Economy